gregorydlogan/opencast/docs/guides/admin/docs/configuration/load.md

  * Stop Opencast
  * Log into your database
  * Make sure you are using the right schema.
-Currently the default is called `matterhorn`
+Currently the default is called `opencast`
  * Update the job's load
   * This will look something like `UPDATE mh_job SET job\_load=0.0 WHERE id=$jobid`
  * Log out of your database
  * Change the load specified in the configuration file to an appropriate value
   * This may need to happen across all nodes!
- * Restart matterhorn
+ * Restart Opencast